aws/aws-sdk-js-v3/clients/client-network-firewall/README.md

 AWS SDK for JavaScript NetworkFirewall Client for Node.js, Browser and React Native.

-<p>This is the API Reference for AWS Network Firewall.
+<p>This is the API Reference for Network Firewall.
 This guide is for developers who need
 detailed information about the Network Firewall API actions, data types, and errors. </p>
 <ul>
 <li>
 <p>The REST API requires you to handle connection details, such as calculating
 signatures, handling request retries, and error handling.
-For general information about using the AWS REST APIs, see <a href="https://docs.aws.amazon.com/general/latest/gr/aws-apis.html">AWS APIs</a>. </p>
+For general information about using the Amazon Web Services REST APIs, see <a href="https://docs.aws.amazon.com/general/latest/gr/aws-apis.html">Amazon Web Services APIs</a>. </p>
 <p>To access Network Firewall using the REST API endpoint:
 <code>https://network-firewall.<region>.amazonaws.com </code>
 </p>
 </li>
 <li>
-<p>Alternatively, you can use one of the AWS SDKs to access an API that's tailored to
+<p>Alternatively, you can use one of the Amazon Web Services SDKs to access an API that's tailored to
 the programming language or platform that you're using.
 For more information, see
-<a href="http://aws.amazon.com/tools/#SDKs">AWS SDKs</a>.</p>
+<a href="http://aws.amazon.com/tools/#SDKs">Amazon Web Services SDKs</a>.</p>
 </li>
 <li>
 <p>For descriptions of Network Firewall features, including and step-by-step